 In pernicious anemia, a person’s body is unable to make intrinsic factor.
-Intrinsic factor is made by cells lining the stomach and binds with vitamin B12 to enable it be absorbed in the small intestine.
+Intrinsic factor is made by cells lining the stomach.
+It binds with vitamin B12 to enable it be absorbed in the small intestine.
 Vitamin B12 is needed to make hemoglobin, so people with pernicious anemia can't make enough hemoglobin and don't make enough normal red blood cells.

 The word "pernicious" means "deadly".
 Pernicious anemia used to be fatal but is easily treated today.
 It's important to visit a doctor if you have any of the symptoms of pernicious anemia, though.
 A doctor will make a diagnosis and prescribe treatment.

 Pernicious anemia is treated with vitamin B12 injections or high dose vitamin B12 pills, depending on the severity of the condition.
 Sending the vitamin into the body via injection bypasses the need for intestinal absorption.
 Some vitamin B12 is absorbed through the intestinal lining without intrinsic factor via a process called passive diffusion.
 When someone ingests a large dose of vitamin B12, their intestine may be able to absorb enough of the vitamin to fulfil their body's needs.
 The decision as to whether this actually happens must be made by a doctor.